|Course Title||AS/A Level Psychology|

 Psychology is the scientific study of mind and behaviour.
 If you are considering taking Psychology you need to be curious about both typical and atypical behaviour.
 You should enjoy thinking about and scientifically researching questions such as: Why do I obey police officers?
 Why can I listen to the radio and play on a computer game at the same time?
 How can a person with a fear of spiders be treated?
 This course also includes occasional guest speakers and trips relevant to psychology.

-For the AS Study Programme you will study six compulsory topics which will be assessed over two 1.5 hour exams.
-These are: social influence, memory, attachment, psychopathology, approaches in psychology and biopsychology.
-For the A Level Study Programme you will study eight compulsory topics and three option topics over two years.
-These will be assessed with three two hour exams at the end of year two.
-These are: social influence, memory attachment, psychopathology, approaches in psychology and biopsychology, research methods and issues and debates in psychology.
+For the AS programme you will study social influence, memory, attachment, psychopathology, approaches in psychology and biopsychology.
+You will study six compulsory topics, assessed over two 1.5 hour exams.
+There will be three topics per exam over one year.
+For the A Level programme you will study social influence, memory attachment, psychopathology, approaches in psychology and biopsychology, research methods and issues and debates in psychology.
 Your options may be gender, schizophrenia and forensic psychology.
+You will study eight compulsory topics and three optional topics over two years which will be assessed with three two hour exams at the end of year two.

 Psychology continues to be a popular AS and A Level choice at Bury College.
 It works well with Science, Art, Business and Humanity subjects.
 If you are thinking about becoming a Psychologist you may consider volunteering with the Student Action Group alongside your academic studies.
 This activity allows you to work in the community in a safe and secure manner and will enhance both university and job applications.
 The A Level Psychology Study Programme will develop your English and communication skills as well as your numerical skills.
 All of these skills are highly valued by any higher education institution or employment field.